By Mike Haaren – Co-Founder – June 19, 2017

 Few things are as hard on your self-esteem, outlook, and finances as hunting for a job.
 So don’t prolong it with these no-nos.

 — “I’ll look for work an hour or two a day.
 That should be plenty.”
 Sorry, but that yeast probably won’t raise the dough.
 Your new “job” is to find a job, and that should be a full-time commitment.
 Remember, the less you look, the longer it takes.

 — “Company X is hiring.
 They have a terrible reputation and a lot of employee turnover, but I could probably do the job.”
 Think about it for a moment.
 Would you pick a partner this way?
 “He’s got a terrible reputation, and nobody wants to be with him, but I could probably stand it.”
 A job is a major relationship.
 You may be spending 40+ hours a week with your employer, “for better or worse.”
 Don’t “settle” unless you absolutely have to!

 — “My credit’s a mess.
 But I don’t want to change my lifestyle, even if I could fix it.”
 More and more employers are running credit checks on job applicants.
-(Uber will help you get a car and drive for them even if you have bad credit, but that’s unusual.
-For more, click here.
-For work from home jobs open now that don’t require a credit check, click here.)
+(For some work from home jobs open now that don’t require a credit check, click here.)
 Repairing your credit should be a top priority.
 Not only will it open up more jobs — many at higher pay — you’ll get much better interest rates on things you need to finance.

 — “I keep getting rejected, or they don’t even reply.
 I’ll never find a job.
 I may as well give up.”
 It’s normal to feel blue when you’re job hunting.
 Your self-esteem is getting slapped around by a bunch of “No’s” or no answers at all.
 It feels intensely personal.